adam-coster/adam-coster/README.md

   - The "[Feedbag](https://www.bscotch.net/feedbag)" -- a system for collecting and managing player feedback at scale
   - Automated game changelogs, generated from Git messages and made available via the site (see [Levelhead's Patchnotes](https://www.bscotch.net/games/levelhead/patchnotes) as an example)
   - Tons of internal features for our staff to manage aspects of game development, testing, and customer support
+- **Bscotch String Server.** Our last two games were localized into 12 languages, and one of those (Crashlands 2) has well over 100,000 words.
+Dealing with all of those strings in a way that can best support our team and our external localization partners was quite the endeavor.
+I created our own "String Server" to mediate that, complete with:
+  - Auditing/editing strings (with downloadable changes)
+  - The ability to add context (text, images, video)
+  - Display of current translations
+  - Detection and display of various translation error cases
+  - Import/export via the localization-standard file format: XLIFF
+  - Automatic scraping of thumbnails and metadata from our game-asset-management system.
+  - A custom glossary and spellcheck, with an API allowing use in other contexts (like our game asset editors).

 ### Open Source Stuff

 I've open-sourced a handful of our studio projects.
 See the studio's GitHub ([@bscotch](https://github.com/bscotch)) for the full list, but here are the highlights:

 - **[Stitch](https://github.com/bscotch/stitch#readme):** We use GameMaker for game development, and I've made many tools and pipelines over the years to improve the development process in GameMaker.
 The latest, and the one we open-sourced, is "Stitch".
 Stitch is a "Pipeline Development Kit" for GameMaker; we use it to automate asset management and parts of the build process.
-It includes a bunch of CLI tools, programmatic tools, a desktop application for managing game projects, and a VSCode extension.
+It includes a bunch of CLI tools, programmatic tools, a desktop application for managing game projects, and [a VSCode extension allowing use of VSCode as an alternative to the GameMaker IDE](https://marketplace.visualstudio.com/items?itemName=bscotch.bscotch-stitch-vscode).
-- **[Spritely](https://github.com/bscotch/spritely#readme):** Due to our use of GameMaker, as well as our tendency to use art-generation tools in ways they weren't intended, we've always needed to have our own art pipeline management tooling.
-The latest is the one we open-sourced: Spritely.
-We use Spritely for the upstream part of our art pipeline, where it automatically crops, bleeds, and organizes source images.
-Stitch makes up the other end of the pipeline.
 - **[Rumpus Community Edition SDK](https://github.com/bscotch/rumpus-ce#readme):** In the few weeks leading up to the launch of [Levelhead](https://www.bscotch.net/games/levelhead), I built a [public API](https://beta.bscotch.net/api/docs/community-edition/) ("Rumpus Community Edition" a.k.a.
 "Rumpus CE") to allow players to build their own tools and sites using player and level data from Levelhead.
 To give those devs a head-start on building something, I made this SDK specifically for interacting with Rumpus CE.

 ### Oh, and a Dissertation!